Universidad Nacional Experimental del Táchira

 The Universidad Experimental del Táchira, also known as Universidad del Táchira or UNET, is a public university founded on February 27, 1974 in San Cristóbal, Táchira, Venezuela.
-Recently, the university counts with 8,240 students among undergraduate and graduate students and 686 professors.
+Recently, the university has 8,240 students among undergraduate and graduate students and 686 professors.

 The UNET is an institution of high academic level for undergraduate and graduate students who seek for a Bachelor's degree, Master's degree, and PhD.
 Committed to the positive transformation of the Tachira state and the country, and whose ideal is to increase and develop the social capital area of the university and the state to increase and develop their popularity and credibility among Venezuela and Latin America.
 Also, to improve the development of the intellectual capital of the university in order to achieve its basic functions: teaching, extension, and research.
 As well as its employees and students' credibility to guarantee the quality of its educational services as academic institution.